Categories

 Guidelines for cardiac surgery, it is recommended beta blocker therapy in patients with ejection fraction greater than 30% undergoing coronary artery bypass grafting to improve survival and prevent postoperative atrial fibrillation.

-Guidelines For noncardiac surgery support the use of beta blockers in patients already receiving long-term treatment, and the initiation should be considered in individuals with more than 3 cardiovascular risk factors or evidence of ischemia on preoperative testing.
+Guidelines for noncardiac surgery support the use of beta blockers in patients already receiving long-term treatment, and the initiation should be considered in individuals with more than 3 cardiovascular risk factors or evidence of ischemia on preoperative testing.

 Initiation of beta blockers for patients with cardiovascular risk factors should be started in advance of surgery, about 2-7 days, and dose tried titration based on heart rate may be beneficial.